kalpit-22/developer_pilot_tool/README.md

 python main.py
 ```

-Generated files are saved to `output/`.
+Generated files are saved to the `output/` directory.

 ## Example Requests